-Goro Nickel Project, New Caledonia
+Goro Nickel Project, South Pacific Island of New Caledonia, New Caledonia

 Goro is considered among the world's best-known undeveloped laterite ore bodies, with 55 million tonnes of estimated measured and indicated mineral reserves.